theslavicbear/Ebook-Publisher/README.md

 `python3 Ebook-Publisher.py www.some.website/stories/my-story txt`

-**The second argument must be the URL and the third argument must be the preferred filetype.
-If you do not provide a preffered file type the code will default to .txt**
+**The second argument must be the URL and the third argument must be the preferred file type.
+If you do not provide a preferred file type the code will default to .txt**

 ## Adding support for sites: